Southern Vs Northern Vs Western Blotting

 Troubleshooting Common Issues

-Blotting experiments can sometimes be challenging, and it is important to be able to troubleshoot common issues that may arise.
+Blotting experiments can sometimes be challenging, and it is the kind of thing that makes a real difference.
 Here are some tips for troubleshooting blotting experiments:

 • No Signal: If you do not see any signal, check the following:

-• Ensure that your target molecule is present in your sample.
+• confirm that your target molecule is present in your sample.

 • Verify that your probe or antibody is specific to your target molecule.